 Cindy is passionate about travel, nature and wildlife.
 She has ventured to many places, spending two years living and travelling in North America.
 During this time she volunteered with Earth Watch Expeditions and studied grey whales, kayaked with humpback whales in Alaska and had close encounters with Kodiak brown bears and polar bears.

-Her travels fuelled her passion and interest in the field of Eco Tourism so she completed a Diploma at William Angliss.
+Her travels fueled her passion and interest in the field of Eco Tourism so she completed a Diploma at William Angliss.
 Cindy is a keen scuba diver and has worked with Park Trek for several years.
-She lead numerous Park Trek Tours into Kakadu, Litchfield and Nitmiluk, Kangaroo Island, the Great Ocean Walk and The Tarkine.
+She has lead numerous Park Trek Tours into Kakadu, Litchfield and Nitmiluk, Kangaroo Island, the Great Ocean Walk and The Tarkine Wilderness.

 Andrew is Park Trek’s Tarkine specialist.
 He has been guiding with Park Trek for a number of years and you can be assured of his deep knowledge across a wide range of interests including bird watching, geology, botany, climate and history.

 His in-depth knowledge has been gained by his time as an engineer, teacher and traveller in Australia and around the world.

 Andrew really enjoys preparing delicious meals for his guests using fresh produce.
 His relaxed manner, professional approach and ability to talk about any topic will ensure you will extract the maximum possible value out of any trip you take under his capable leadership.